Qiskit/qiskit/doc/qiskit.rst

-QISKit overview
+Qiskit overview
 ===============

 Philosophy
 ----------

-QISKit is a collection of software for working with short depth quantum circuits and building near term applications and experiments on quantum computers.
-In QISKit, a quantum program is an array of quantum circuits.
+Qiskit is a collection of software for working with short depth quantum circuits and building near term applications and experiments on quantum computers.
+In Qiskit, a quantum program is an array of quantum circuits.
 The program workflow consists of three stages:
 Build, Compile, and Run.
 Build allows you to make different quantum circuits that represent the problem you are solving.
 Compile allows